abhishek-malhotra/TrafficSignals/readme.md

+This is a maven project.
+To execute, simply run the SignalOperations.java after importing the project in eclipse.

 ### Coding problem: Traffic Signals

 Write a program that controls the traffic signals for a four-way intersection.
 Initially, we consider traffic flowing in straight lines only, no turns.
 The four directions are S(outhbound) and N(orthbound) on Snell Rd; and W(estbound) and E(astbound) on Weaver Rd.
 The traffic lights should obey the following rules: